iyobo/jollofjs/packages/isvalid/README.md

             options: {
             	myCustomOptions: 'here'
             },
-            custom: function(obj, schema, fn) {
+            custom: function(data, schema, fn) {
             	// schema.options will now contain whatever options you supplied in the schema.
             	// In this example schema.options == { myCustomOptions: 'here'}.
             }
         }
     }

-Using any other key than `custom` and `options` in conjunction with a custom validator will throw an error.

 ## Type Shortcuts

 Some types can be specified using shortcuts.
-Instead of specifying the type, you just use the type.
-This works with objects and arrays.
+Instead of specifying the type, you simply just use the type.
+This works with `Object` and `Array` types.

-In the above simple example we used the object shortcut and should have looked like this if we hadn't.
+In this document we've been using them extensively on `Object` examples, and the first example of this document should have looked like this, if it hadn't been used.

     isvalid(somedata, {
         type: Object,